Hyuq1/Sketch2Reality/README.md

 build and install Soft Rasterizer
 # Data
 Our data includes mesh models, input sketches, and SDF samples.
-We provide our own dataset for the [car](https://github.com/Hyuq1/Sketch2Reality/edit/main/README.md) class and the corresponding training weights.
-You can simply download and unzip it into the `/data` folder to get going.
+We provide our own dataset for the [car](https://github.com/Hyuq1/Sketch2Reality/edit/main/README.md) class.
+You can simply download and unzip it into the `/data` folder to get going.the corresponding training [weights]().
 # Mesh data
 We use data from [ShapeNetCore.v1](https://shapenet.org/).